NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Four-Ways Dogslicer.md

 This _+2 striking dogslicer_ is obviously the work of a brilliant but scrappy artisan who valued versatility over safety.
 Four toothy gems line the blade's cutting edge, three of which glow-one with fiery red light, one with a chill blue, and one that gives off sparks-while the last is a glistening black.
 Each of these gems embodies a weapon property rune, but only one rune can be active at a time.

-**Activate** `pf2:1` Interact

 * * *

+**Activate-Gem Twist** `pf2:1` (manipulate)

 **Effect** You twist the gem along the blade corresponding with the desired weapon rune: red for _flaming_, blue for _frost_, or yellow for _shock_.
-You take 1d6 damage of the type the chosen rune deals.
+You take 1d6 untyped damage of the type the chosen rune deals.
 You can instead twist the black gem to disable the active property rune, taking no damage.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*